Jatin287587/flower_identiifer/README.md

 # Flower Identifer
-This can predict the name of flowers
+This can classify the name of flowers

 # What it contains
 It contains two files, train.py and predict.py.